 The purchasing department spends an average of $1,000 per month on supplies and they need to cut out $100 (10% of $1,000) per month in costs.

 Administrative Assistant Performance Goal:

 Reduce purchasing supply costs by 10%.

 The administrative assistant is now responsible for identifying excess costs and making recommendations for spending cuts.

 What this might look like in a goal document:

 The administrative assistant works for the manager of human resources.

-There are 75 active employee files and the admin needs to make sure each of those files has a completed I-9 form.
+There are 75 active employee files and the administrative assistant needs to make sure each of those files has a completed I-9 form.